What is cell nucleus?

 What is the biological function of cell nucleus?

 Can a cell survive without a nucleus?
 No, a cell requires protein synthesis to maintain its activities and functions.
-Without a nucleus, protein synthesis is mess up.
+Without a nucleus, protein synthesis is messed up.

 Regulate gene expression and protein synthesis